minhthai1995/FIT5149/README.md

 ```

 ## Contribution
 If you want to make any contribution to our current work, pull requests are welcome.
+If you want any further discussion, you can send us an email via: mngu0072@student.monash.edu